Generic Name: fingolimod (fin GOE li mod)

 Call your doctor for instructions.
 If you miss 1 or more doses, you may need to take your next dose under medical observation in a medical setting.

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

 What should I avoid while taking Gilenya?

-Do not receive a "live" vaccine while using Gilenya.
+Do not receive a "live" vaccine while using fingolimod, and for 2 months after your last dose.
 The vaccine may not work as well during this time, and may not fully protect you from disease.
-Live vaccines include measles, mumps, rubella (MMR), Bacillus Calmette-Guérin (BCG), oral polio, rotavirus, smallpox, typhoid, yellow fever, varicella (chickenpox), H1N1 influenza, and nasal flu vaccine.
+Live vaccines include measles, mumps, rubella (MMR), polio, rotavirus, typhoid, yellow fever, varicella (chickenpox), or zoster (shingles).

 Gilenya side effects

-Get emergency medical help if you have any of these signs of an allergic reaction to Gilenya: hives; difficult breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction to Gilenya: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 Gilenya can cause a serious heart problem.
 Your risk may be higher if you also use certain other medicines for infections, asthma, heart problems, high blood pressure, depression, mental illness, cancer, malaria, or HIV.